ericoporto/ags-manual-wiki/ScriptingTutorialPart1.md

 ### The Basics

-Right, we'll start off by doing something very simple - displaying a message to the player when they click the Look icon on a hotspot.
+Right, we'll start off by doing something very simple - displaying a message to the player when they click the **"Look"** icon on a hotspot.
-Assuming that you've done the main AGS Tutorial, you should already have created a script that looks like this:
+Assuming that you've done the main [AGS Tutorial](acintro1), you should already have created a script that looks like this:

-    function hDoor_Look()
+    function hSignHome_Look()
     {
-      Display("It's quite a large, ominous looking door.");
+      Display("The sign says 'EWOH'.
+I have no idea what that could mean.");
     }

-Let's look at this in detail. "*function*" tells AGS that this is a block of script code that will run when an event occurs. "*hDoor_Look*" is the name of that event.
+Let's look at this in detail. "*function*" tells AGS that this is a block of script code that will run when an event occurs. "*hSignHome_Look*" is the name of that event.
 The empty parentheses *( )* tell AGS that this function takes no parameters (we'll come to them later).
 Finally, the curly brackets *{* and *}* define where this block of code starts